 Neither of us are bird experts but we were able to identify a few of them, including some species we’d never seen before: black-necked stilts, American coots, black-capped night herons, curlews, and an avocet.
 We also saw dozens of gulls, ducks, grebes, and yellow-headed blackbirds.
 Unfortunately, I wasn’t able to get any good bird photos with my iPhone.

 Just east of Great Falls is the Lewis & Clark Portage Site.
 In June 1805, the Lewis & Clark expedition — otherwise known as the Corps of Discovery — reached present-day Great Falls… which is named for the series of five waterfalls on the Missouri River.
 Collectively, they drop 360 feet (110 m).
 The expedition therefore had to portage their boats and all their supplies 18 miles (29 km) around the falls.
 Obviously that’s a tall order, especially when one of the boats was a 55 foot (17 m) wooden canoe loaded with supplies.
-Also, the terrain wasn’t exactly a walk in the park… there were hills and rocks and cacti, among other challenges.
+Also, the terrain isn’t exactly a walk in the park… there are hills and rocks and cacti, among other challenges.
 It took the men 5 trips over 2 weeks to get all their supplies around the waterfalls.

 Just downriver is Giant Springs State Park, which preserves a natural freshwater spring that emerges from the rocks adjacent to the Missouri River.
 The water seeps through the ground from a nearby mountain range, a journey that takes 50 years, before bubbling up here.
 150 million gallons (568 million liters) per day emerge from the rocks, forming the 201 foot (61 m) long Roe River – one of the shortest rivers in the world – before joining the Missouri.